Stable invariance of the restricted Lie algebra structure of Hochschild cohomology

 Over a field of positive characteristic, Hochschild cohomology possesses also the structure of a restricted graded Lie algebra.
 In this context Linckelmann asked the following question: \emph{is the restricted Lie algebra structure of $ {\rm HH}^{>0}(A,A)$ invariant under stable equivalences of Morita type for self-injective algebras?} The invariance of this structure is delicate because the $p$-power structure is \emph{non-linear}, and therefore difficult to handle functorially.
 A partial answer was given by the second author in \cite{RyD} for the subclass of integrable derivations.
 We answer Linckelmann's question affirmatively:

 \begin{theorem} Let $A$ and $B$ be finite dimensional, self-injective algebras over a field of positive characteristic.
-If $A$ and $B$ are stably equivalent of Morita type, then the induced transfer map on Hochschild cohomology gives an isomorphism $ {\rm HH}^{>0}(A,A)\cong {\rm HH}^{>0}(B,B)$ of (shifted) \underline{restricted} graded Lie algebras. \end{theorem}
+If $A$ and $B$ are stably equivalent of Morita type, then the induced transfer map on Hochschild cohomology gives an isomorphism $ {\rm HH}^{>0}(A,A)\cong {\rm HH}^{>0}(B,B)$ of \underline{restricted} graded Lie algebras. \end{theorem}

-We prove a more general result that applies to a pair of Iwanaga Gorenstein algebras (see Theorem \ref{generalVersion}).
-We introduce a more general notion of stable equivalence of Morita type that extends the classical definition, and Theorem \ref{stableinvariancetheorem} holds in this larger context (see Theorem \ref{keytheorem} for details).
+Our main result applies to a pair of Iwanaga Gorenstein algebras (see Theorem \ref{generalVersion}).
+In fact, we prove a much more general result about about stable invariance of the $B_\infty$-structure on $C^*(A,A)$ by extending arguments of Keller.

 Theorem \ref{stableinvariancetheorem} yields nontrivial information in the problem of distinguishing stable equivalence classes, because the same graded Lie algebra can admit different restricted structures (for example, for abelian Lie algebras see \cite[Chapter 3]{StraFar}).